Zero-OS/0-Core/docs/building/building.md

 <a id="whatnext"></a>
 ## I have the kernel, what can I do with it?

 Just boot it.
-The G8OS boot image (kernel) is EFI bootable.
+The Zero-OS boot image (kernel) is EFI bootable.

 If you have an EFI shell, just run the kernel like any EFI executable.